 Symptoms of Lyme Disease Confirmed by Other Studies

-The authors of this research study reviewed previously published studies that look at individual symptoms of Lyme disease.
-They learned the previous studies found a similar frequency of symptoms in people infected with Lyme disease.
-In addition to the control groups used in this current research paper, this was another way of validating their findings’ accuracy.
+The authors of this research study reviewed previously published studies on individual symptoms of Lyme disease.
+They learned that previous studies had found a similar frequency of symptoms among people infected with Lyme disease.
+In addition to the control groups used in this research paper, this was another way to validate the accuracy of their findings.

 Screening and Assessment Forms to Help in the Diagnosis of Lyme Disease

-This study’s results allowed the authors to establish assessment forms that can be used as tools by clinicians to aid in the diagnosis of Lyme disease.
+This study’s results enabled the authors to develop assessment forms that clinicians can use to aid in the diagnosis of Lyme disease.
 Most laboratory tests for Lyme disease have low sensitivity.
-This is particularly true for reference labs such as Quest and LabCorp and hospital-based laboratories.
-Specialty labs, such as Igenex, have developed better testing methodologies, which have improved the test sensitivity.
+This is particularly true for reference labs such as Quest and LabCorp, as well as hospital-based laboratories.
+Specialty labs, such as Igenex, have developed improved testing methodologies that have increased test sensitivity.

 Using a screening questionnaire and assessment forms in a clinical evaluation for Lyme disease would increase a diagnosis’s accuracy.
-A screening questionnaire and assessment forms developed from the data collected in this study can be found in the research paper.
-The individual symptoms evaluated in this study are not unique to Lyme disease, but the symptoms’ totality can help determine if the symptoms are caused by Lyme disease.
+A screening questionnaire and assessment forms developed from the data collected in this study are presented in the research paper.
+The individual symptoms evaluated in this study are not unique to Lyme disease, but the totality of the symptoms can help determine whether they are caused by Lyme disease.

 A Multisystem Multisymptom Disease

 This study’s analysis of symptoms people had before and after infection with Lyme disease is remarkable.
-On average, people had five symptoms before contracting Lyme disease and had an astounding 82 symptoms after Lyme disease.
+On average, people had five symptoms before contracting Lyme disease and had an astounding 82 symptoms after contracting Lyme disease.
 The range of symptoms people experienced following an infection demonstrates the widespread effects of Lyme disease.
-The greater the number of multisystem symptoms correlated with a diagnosis of Lyme disease.
+The greater the number of multisystem symptoms, the more strongly correlated with a diagnosis of Lyme disease.
 This study provides a comprehensive insight into the array of Lyme disease symptoms, which can improve the accuracy of a clinical diagnosis and help monitor treatment progress.